 Is there a cut off time?

-We have a maximum estimated swim pace of 52 minutes per mile for all entrants, bearing this in mind and for the safety of the swimmers and the water safety team there will be a cut off at the halfway point and also at 7.5miles where swimmers that have drifted significantly behind the max swim pace will be transported to the finish by the water safety team.
+We have a maximum estimated mile time of 52 minutes per mile for all entrants, bearing this in mind and for the safety of the swimmers and the water safety team there will be a cut off at the halfway point just over the maximum Mile Swim Pace to allow for swimmers to swim at a comfortable speed and also at 8miles and 10miles where swimmers that have drifted significantly behind the cut off will be transported to the nearest evac point and then to the finish by the safety teams.

-With the staggered swim starts we expect the final swimmers to be out of the water by approximately 4pm with the cut off times at halfway and 7.5miles and the sweep boat ensuring that no-one is left behind in the water after this time!
+With the staggered swim starts we expect the final swimmers to be out of the water by approximately 1715hrs with the cut off times at 5.5miles at 1315hrs, 8 miles at 1445hrs and 10 miles at 1615hrs with the sweep boat ensuring that no-one is left behind in the water after this time!

 When does registration open?